U.S. Navy Statements on Passing of President Jimmy Carter

 His legacy and beliefs are imbued in the Sailors that set sail aboard the USS Jimmy Carter and walk the halls of the newly renamed Carter Hall at the United States Naval Academy.

 President Carter’s life of service will continue to be an example for us and help us navigate our course.
-His work is finished, but America’s work continues.
+His work is finished, but the U.S. Navy's work continues.
 President Carter, we have the watch.”

 President Jimmy Carter served as the 39th president of the United States from 1977-1981.
 He graduated from the United States Naval Academy in 1946 and served as a submariner from 1946-1953 when he left active duty service as a lieutenant and continued his service as a reservist until 1961.
 The Seawolf-class submarine USS Jimmy Carter (SSN 23) and the newly renamed Carter Hall are named after him.